mzdm/dexcom_board/README.md

 **Note**: Make sure to have at least one follower to enable the share service.

-**Information for testers**: If you don't have a Dexcom account and connected it to G6 sensor, approach @Matej Zidek, @Tomas Dorda or @Daniel Sulc on the EHH2022 Slack channel.
+**Information for testers**: If you don't have a Dexcom account and connected it to G6 sensor, approach @Daniel Šulc, @Tomáš Dorda or @Matěj Žídek on the EHH2022 Slack channel.
 We can send you the credentials.

 It should also support macOS, iOS and Linux, but we have not tested it on these platforms.